 - Find the Best Times to Post

 - Learn How to Use Hashtags, Tagging, and Locations

 Note: This article was originally written in 2018, with an update in 2021.

 Nobody likes to drink at an empty bar.
 While you never want to be “that annoying friend” that continually markets his business to his friends, a subtle follow request from your business account is absolutely acceptable and establishes a foundation to build upon.
 Most of your family and friends will jump at the opportunity to support your business.

 Really, this tip on how to increase Instagram followers for photographers deserves a longer explanation, but we’ll keep it concise for the sake of this article.
 In short, participate on Instagram with your target audience, following them, commenting on their posts, and liking their posts rather than only interacting with your current network.
 This involves strategies like following the followers of your fellow industry professionals and even competitors.

-3. Schedule Your Posts
+3. Schedule Your Posts for Consistency

 4. Post High-Quality Content

 When it comes to content creation, consider these 7 ways to ensure you’re posting high-quality content.
 We use the Acronym CHAIRED, which stands for the following: